 I am hoping that with Stitch Fix we will find some more unique pieces than what is available at the usual stores because after 19 years of shopping for boys, I would love to have more options when shopping for my 8-year-old son’s clothes.

-We just got our first fix from Stitch Fix Kids and I’m excited to show you what we received and share our thoughts on the experience.
+We just got my son’s first fix from Stitch Fix and I’m excited to show you what we received and share our thoughts on the experience.